 Everything We Know About the Rides Coming to Universal Epic Universe

-It may not seem like it, but it’s been nearly a quarter-century since a full-fledged new theme park has opened in the Orlando area.
-However, that’s all set to change in 2025, when Universal opens its highly anticipated Epic Universe.
+It has been a WHILE since a full-fledged new theme park opened in the Orlando area.
+But, that’s all set to change in 2025, when Universal opens its highly anticipated Epic Universe!

 Despite fears that the project would be shelved entirely, construction resumed in the spring of 2021, and the following year the company announced a new opening date of Summer 2025.